ljvmiranda921/ljvmiranda921.github.io/about/index.md

 My name is Lj Miranda, and welcome to my website.
 Thanks for being here :)

-I am a PhD student at the [Language Technology Laboratory](https://ltl.mmll.cam.ac.uk/) at the University of Cambridge.
+I am a PhD student at the [Language Technology Laboratory](https://ltl.mmll.cam.ac.uk/) at the University of Cambridge, where I'm working with [Anna Korhonen](https://sites.google.com/site/annakorhonen/).
 My [research](/research) broadly examines how we can leverage data to train language models that are equitable, useful, and multilingual.
 I also have a special interest in improving the state of Filipino NLP.